 Inflatable butt plugs

-If you’re SERIOUS about anal training, the inflatable butt plugs are one of the BEST toys you can buy!
+If you’re SERIOUS about anal play, the inflatable butt plugs are one of the BEST toys you can buy!
 Simply lube them up and slip them in, then use the hand pump to give you or your partner a nice sense of fullness!

-Not for the faint of heart, rectal speculums are UNBEATABLE tools for advanced anal training!
+Not for the faint of heart, rectal speculums are UNBEATABLE tools for advanced training!
 They help you train your partner’s anus and anal canal to accommodate the LARGEST girth sizes!

 Rectal speculums open the anal cavity wide and lock in place, giving your sphincter muscles time to relax and adapt.
 Awesome for fetish and medical play, these stainless steel devices will help you prepare for anal sex without causing cuts or abrasive injuries.